smol-ai/GodMode/README.md

 by default we're mac only - i only have a mac sorry. (we are seeking a "Windows Maintainer"! and someone to help make this work on Arch Linux)

-i think you can run
+for Windows i think you can run

 ```bash
 electron-forge make --platform=win32 --arch=ia32,x64
 ```

-and it might work? let us know and i'd happily take a PR to include it in the default `make` process.
+and it might work?
+(Update: [confirmed](https://github.com/smol-ai/menubar/issues/79) works).

 ## why use/make this?